By Dr. Nikky Gonzales, PT, DPT, CSCS

-The squat is a great exercise way to build up the strength of our leg musculature.
-Whether your goal is to safely stand up from a chair or train for a sport: the squat is an essential exercise for you.
-Don’t be terrified by it, start squatting today!
+The bench press is a great exercise way to build up the strength of our upper body musculature.
+Whether your goal is to safely improve your physique or train for a sport: the bench press is an essential exercise for you!